History of Rajasthan

 Jantar Mantar, astronomical monuments built by Sawai Jai Singh.

-Around 2000 BCE, Sarasvati River flowed through the Aravalli mountain range in the state.
+Around 2000 BCE, Sarasvati River flowed through the Aravalli Range in the state.
 During the Vedic Period present Rajasthan region known as Brahmavarta (The land created by the gods and lying between the divine rivers Saraswati and Drishadwati).
 Matsya kingdom (c.
 1500–350 BCE) was one of the most important in the Vedic kingdom.
 The main ruler of kingdom was king Virata, who participated in Kurukshetra War by the side of Pandavas.
 After Vedic Period, Rajasthan was ruled by many Mahajanapadas includes- Matsya, Surasena, Kuru, Arjunayanas, Sivis and others.

-The early medieval period saw the rise of many Rajput kingdoms such as the Chauhans and Gaur dynasty of Ajmer, Sisodias of Mewar, Gurjara-Pratihara and the Rathores of Marwar, as well as several Rajput clans such as the Gohil and the Shekhawats of Shekhawati.
-The Gurjara-Pratihara Empire acted as a barrier for Arab invaders from the 8th to the 11th century, it was the power of the Pratihara army that effectively barred the progress of the Arabs beyond the confines of Sindh, their only conquest for nearly 300 years.
+The early medieval period saw the rise of Gurjara-Pratihara Empire from 700 to 1150 CE.
+Pratiharas acted as a barrier against the Muslim conquests from the 8th to the 11th century, it was the power of the Pratihara army that effectively barred the progress of the Arabs beyond the confines of Sindh, their only conquest for nearly 300 years.

-Prithviraj Chauhan led a coalition with Gaur dynasty of Gaurati-Godwad who defeated the Ghurid army; the Gohils and Sisodia of Chittor, who continued to resist the Mughals against heavy odds eventually gave rise to the leadership of Maharana Hammir, Maharana Kumbha, Maharana Sanga, Maharana Pratap and Maharana Raj Singh.
+Later some Rajput kingdoms such as the Chahamanas of Ajmer, Sisodias of Mewar, Rathores of Marwar, Gohils of Kathiawar and the Shekhawats of Shekhawati.
+Prithviraj Chauhan led a coalition with Gaurs who defeated the Ghurid army; the Gohils and Sisodia of Chittor, who continued to resist the Mughals against heavy odds eventually gave rise to the leadership of Maharana Hammir, Maharana Kumbha, Maharana Sanga, Maharana Pratap and Maharana Raj Singh.